-He moved to the NT a few weeks ago to further commit to his medical educator role at Northern Territory General Practice Education.
+Dr van Doorn said he moved to the NT a few weeks ago to further commit to his medical educator role at Northern Territory General Practice Education.

-We so often focus on the recruitment and training of GP supervisors, but what does it feel like to come out the other end?"
+"We so often focus on the recruitment and training of GP supervisors, but what does it feel like to come out the other end?"

-“Yes” he says confidently.
+“Yes,” he said, confidently.

-“It is demanding and there are challenges but it is frankly enjoyable.
+It is demanding and there are challenges, but it is frankly very enjoyable.
 I often hear supervisors say ‘I don’t know how I ever worked without them’.
-Registrars certainly improve your overall effectiveness because you’re constantly involved in a dialogue about providing the best health outcomes”.
+Registrars certainly improve your overall effectiveness because you’re constantly involved in a dialogue about providing the best health outcomes.

 - The patients.
 It is my experience that patients do embrace and value interaction with younger doctors.